-The identify and posterior tasks create temporary observation files in directories indicated by the Python temp-file.gettempdir() function, which searches for an appropriate directory as described in the documentation for temp-file.tempdir https://docs.python.org/2/library/tempfile.html#tempfile.tempdir.
+The identify and posterior tasks create temporary observation files in directories indicated by the Python tempfile.get-tempdir() function, which searches for an appropriate directory as described in the documentation for tempfile.tempdir <https://docs.python.org/2/library/tempfile.html#tempfile.tempdir>.
 If you need to specify that temporary files go into a particular directory, set the TMPDIR environment variable.
+It is highly recommended that you ensure that you temporary directory does not reside on a slow storage medium such as a NFS filesystem.
+Since many temporary files are created and deleted this can significantly impact performance.